Sturbridge, Massachusetts: Government

-Arts and culture

 Places of interest

 Old Sturbridge Village, located on U.S. Route 20, is a living museum that re-creates life in rural New England from 1790s to the 1830s.

 Tantiusques is an open-space reservation and historic site.

 Wells State Park is a 1400 acre woodland park and campground located on Route 49.
 The park includes 10 mi of trails and Walker Pond, which offers a setting for fishing, canoeing, and swimming.

 Sturbridge is the home of the Sturbridge Worship Center church which impacts wider New England.

 Education

 Burgess Elementary School, serving grades K–6, is one of three public schools in Sturbridge.
 It has its own school committee, part of School Union 61.
 Sturbridge students also attend Tantasqua Regional Junior High School (grades 7–8) and Tantasqua Regional High School, in the Fiskdale section of town.
 Union 61 and the Tantasqua district share administrators, including the superintendent, and both include Brimfield, Brookfield, Holland, Sturbridge and Wales.